 Are provides a background for the Institute of Anxiety, an initiative founded in 2018 by Are members and artists Barbora Kleinhamplová and Eva Koťátková.
 The Institute of Anxiety creates space for examining anxiety that spreads across society, taking the form of sleeplessness, stress, estrangement, loss of empathy, inequality and violence.
 The Institute wants to communicate this anxiety and turn it into a power strong enough to radicalize itself and enforce structural changes in the existing order of things.

-Are is/was supported by the Czech-German Future Fund, the Foundation for Contemporary Arts Prague, the Goethe-Institut in Prague, Prague City Hall, the State Cinematography Fund, the Ministry of Culture and the State Cultural Fund Czech Republic.
+Supported by Prague City Hall, the State Cinematography Fund, the Ministry of Culture and the State Cultural Fund Czech Republic.

 Special thanks to The Emblem Hotel